Cpoing/Cpoing/README.md

 - 👨‍💻 Full Stack Developer with a passion for building innovative solutions.
 - 🌱 Currently learning more about backend technologies and distributed systems.
-- 💬 My favorite technologies are Golang, TypeScript, React, and Node.js.
+- 💬 My favorite technologies are Golang, Rust, TypeScript, and Node.js.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ted-lee-/)

 ## Top Languages